UK net zero target will allow for aviation emissions, but not legislate for them now

 In the final weeks before stepping down as Prime Minister, Theresa May has brought forward legislation that would amend the current UK commitment to cut emissions by at least 80%.
 Replacing it is a new target to make a reduction in greenhouse gases of at least 100%.
 Investment in carbon removals of historic CO2 (the CO2 that has already built up in the atmosphere as a result of human activity) could in theory allow us to go further than zero emissions.
 The legislation is likely to be approved by parliament in the next few days.

 The Government’s climate advisers, the CCC, had advised that the UK should legislate for a net zero emissions target by 2050, to be achieved without offsets, and to include emissions from aviation and shipping.
-The draft legislation which was published yesterday doesn’t formally include aviation and shipping emissions (this would have required primary legislation, which would take longer to approve than the proposal to simply replace 80% with 100% in the existing legislation), but Government has stated that it will continue to allow “headroom” for these emissions when setting carbon budgets for other sectors – something DfT has not previously committed to.
+The draft legislation which was published yesterday doesn’t formally include aviation and shipping emissions, but Government has stated that it will continue to allow “headroom” for these emissions when setting carbon budgets for other sectors – something DfT has not previously committed to.
 The Government has also said, in an email to AEF, that it is “minded to include these emissions in legislation at a later date”.
 The CCC has recommended that aviation and shipping emissions should be included in carbon budgets from 2033.

 The Government’s plan continues with the approach that has been taken so far under the Climate Change Act.
 Emissions from international aviation and shipping were left out of legislation because of complications at the time about how to account for them.
 But the Act requires these emissions to be taken into account in the setting of carbon budgets, leading to CCC’s previous recommendation to allow “headroom” for aviation of 37.5 MtCO2 by 2050.
 How much headroom will be set aside under the new net zero target has yet to be decided, but in its net zero modelling, CCC allowed for a lower figure of 31 Mt for aviation (to be balanced by carbon removals – technologies or land use changes such as tree planting which remove carbon dioxide from the atmosphere).